AssADev/React-Recipe_App/README.md

 Additionally, there is the use of external packages, such as :

--   [React Router DOM](https://v5.reactrouter.com/) : Used for routes within the app
+-   [React Router DOM](https://v5.reactrouter.com/) : Used for in-app routes
 -   [React Splide](https://splidejs.com/integration/react-splide/) : Used to generate a slider
 -   [React Icons](https://react-icons.github.io/react-icons/) : Used to have icons
 -   [Styled components](https://styled-components.com/) : Used to style components
--   [Framer Motion](https://www.framer.com/motion/) : Used for creating transitions
+-   [Framer Motion](https://www.framer.com/motion/) : Used to create transitions

 ## Visuals of the application